Clooos/Bubble-Card/README.md

 ## Styling

 You can add custom styles in the editor or by adding `styles: |` in YAML **without using card-mod** which allows you to modify the CSS style of all the cards.

+> [!TIP]
+> **To understand which style classes can be modified**, you can take a look at the [`src/cards`](https://github.com/Clooos/Bubble-Card/tree/main/src/cards) folder in this repository.
+In each card folder, you will find a file named `styles.ts`.
+These files contain all the applied styles.
+>
+> You can also find a lot of examples on the [Home Assistant forum](https://community.home-assistant.io/t/bubble-card-a-minimalist-card-collection-for-home-assistant-with-a-nice-pop-up-touch/) by doing a bit of searching.

 > [!IMPORTANT]
 > Please note that you will have to add `!important;` to some CSS styles that are already defined (see examples below).